The best hotels in Amman

 Ramadan is tricky.
 Many restaurants close during the day, and hotel service slows in the first two weeks.
 But prices drop noticeably. sometimes 20-25% off rack rates. and the city comes alive after sunset around Hashem Restaurant near the Gold Souq and along Rainbow Street.
 It's a genuinely special time to visit if you plan around it.

-Amman's best neighborhoods
+Amman's best hotel regions

 Amman spreads across more than 20 hills, and where you sleep changes everything.
 Start with Abdoun or Shmeisani if you want walkability and good restaurants.
 Downtown is character-rich but rough around the edges.